 What do you know now that you wish you had known when you were 16?

 It's funny how life has these peaks and troughs… when I was a kid I was really confident, really ambitious, and obviously all of those things stood me in really good stead for my time with the Spice Girls, but that time was also such a huge upheaval in my life.
-I started to question myself and my self esteem was a bit battered and bruised from being in the media.
-So I started to feel a bit embarrassed about being ambitious, so I had this dip in my mid 20s to late 30s, and now I've come out of that and I just want to get that feeling back.
+I started to question myself, and my self-esteem was a bit battered and bruised from being in the media.
+So I started to feel a bit embarrassed about being ambitious, so I had this dip in my mid 20s to late 30s.
+Now I've come out of that and I just want to get that feeling back.
 I wish I could tell my younger self, or even tell other young girls; seriously, don't worry about that spot.
-Whether it's about body image or what people think about you or being in a relationship, all of those things that really troubled me when I was in my 20s, I think oh my god!
-It's such a great time in your life -- just live it!
-I think there are a lot more pressures now too.
+Whether it's about body image or what people think about you or being in a relationship — all of those things that really troubled me when I was in my 20s — I think 'oh my god!'
+It's such a great time in your life, just live it!
+I think there are a lot more pressures now, too.
 I think there are a lot of strong-minded young people out there though, and I find that really inspiring.

-And I'm sure the majority of them would class themselves as feminists and could well have learnt about girl power from you when they were children.
+And I'm sure the majority of them would class themselves as feminists and could well have learned about girl power from you when they were children.

 I've never really wanted to.
 I've always found it a bit weird, the idea of having somebody's name scribbled on a bit of paper.
 People don't really ask for autographs now anyway, it's all about the selfie.

 Can you still do backflips?

 Very good question… do you remember when everyone was doing the Harlem Shake?
 That's the last time I backflipped.
 I was doing Jesus Christ Superstar at the time and we did it with the whole cast, starting out with Jesus on the cross and then all joining in.
 I reckon I could probably do it.

 What do you want that you don't have?

 A simple life.

 And what do you have that you don't want?